A user of the Hakuba Valley All Mountain Season Pass talks about its appeal and benefits. The case of snowboarder Shuzaburo Otsubo

 Otsubo has been making full use of the volleyball ticket, but what changes has happened to her since she got it?

-Otsubo loves powder as much as he loves parks.
-He knows the terrain of the entire Goryu 47 ski resort, which he calls his home slope, so powder skiing is a piece of cake.
-Photo/ Takahashi Tonko
+Just like with the park, Ms. Otsubo also loves powder.
+Since she knows the terrain of the entire Goryu 47 ski resort, which she considers her home resort, powder skiing is a breeze for her.
+Photo/Takahashi Tonko

-"The thing that struck me the most was that when I looked back at the footage of the freeride competitions, my riding had become more stable.
-At JFO, there aren't many opportunities to ride in powder conditions, and the slopes at the competitions are pretty bumpy because everyone else is skiing on them.
+"The biggest thing I noticed when I looked back at the footage of the freeride competitions was that my riding had become more consistent.
+JFO doesn't offer many opportunities to ride in powder conditions, and the competition slopes are often quite bumpy because everyone rides on them.

-When I looked at the footage from the 2021-2022 season, I thought I was carving, but I ended up doing slide turns and couldn't stop.
+When I look at the footage from the 21-22 season, I think I was carving, but it turned into a sliding turn, and I couldn't stop."

 By the 2022-2023 season, I was able to make some pretty neat carving turns.
 Using a longer board to increase stability on rough slopes was also effective, but I hadn't thought of that until I'd been skiing in a variety of places